 1. You need to apply for a visa BEFORE arriving.

-You can apply for the visa online via http://www.evisa.moip.gov.mm/.
+If you require visa, you can apply for it online via http://www.evisa.moip.gov.mm/.
 Fill in particulars, add in a recent photo, pay online (USD$50) and submit.
 Once approved, the approval letter (which is the visa) will be emailed to you.
 I received mine the next day.
 Print it out and have it with you when you check in, and when you go through immigrations in Myanmar.

 a) Validity is 90 days from approval, therefore you should not apply more than 90 days before your trip.

 b) The form requires your accommodation name and address in Myanmar.
 It must be a registered hotel, motel, inn, guest-house or resort, not a residential address.

 c) If your application is rejected, they will not give reasons.
 There will also be no refund, the horror!
 To cover all bases, just like submitting passport photos, I made sure my fringe wasn’t blocking my eyes and brows, and wore conservative tops.

 2. You can visit different states by taking domestic flights or